 Additionally, the resources that a user can access based on their role depends on where you assigned the role:

-- Hybrid UI: If you assign a role in the Hybrid UI, the user only acts as that role for the selected environment.
+- Environment access: If you assign a role in the hybrid UI, the user only acts as that role for the selected environment.
 This assignation supersedes any settings at the GCP project level.
 These role assignments are for specific environments—assignments in the GCP project supercede these permissions.

 The following image shows how inheritance works with this access model:

 When you add a specific role to a user at one of these levels, the user has access to all resources below that level in that role by default.
-Because a Hybrid environment is considered a resource underneath the GCP project, permissions set on the GCP project apply to all environments unless you override them.
+Because a hybrid environment is considered a resource underneath the GCP project, permissions set on the GCP project apply to all environments unless you specify more fine-grained permissions.

-For example, if you define a user as an Apigee API Creator on the GCP project only and don’t specify per-environment roles in the Hybrid UI, then that user will have access—as an Apigee API Creator— to all environments in your Hybrid organization.
+For example, if you define a user as an API Creator on the GCP project only and don’t specify per-environment roles in the hybrid UI, then that user will have access—as an API Creator— to all environments in your hybrid organization.